thewca/wca-regulations/wca-regulations_2012.md

   - D1b) During the attempt, the competitor must only use his feet and the surface.
 The competitor may wear socks while solving.
 Penalty: disqualification of the attempt (DNF).
   - D1c) Other body parts or other objects must not touch the puzzle.
 Penalty: disqualification of the attempt (DNF).
 - D3) Starting the solve:
-  - D3a) Competitor shall place his feet onto the timer sensors.
+  - D3a) The competitor shall place his feet onto the timer sensors.
-  - D3b) Competitor shall remove his feet from the timer sensors to start the solve.
+  - D3b) The competitor shall remove his feet from the timer sensors to start the solve.
 - D4) Stopping the solve:
-  - D4a) Competitor shall stop the timer by placing his feet onto the timer sensors.
+  - D4a) The competitor shall stop the timer by placing his feet onto the timer sensors.

 ## Article E: Fewest Moves Solving